Decorative

 Our Programs

-Our rigorous scientific approach seeks to realize the pharmaceutical potential of novel molecules that modulate the CB1 receptor in order to upregulate or downregulate other physiological activities related to significant diseases.
+Our rigorous scientific approach seeks to realize the pharmaceutical potential of novel molecules that modulate the CB1 receptor in order to upregulate or downregulate physiological activities related to significant diseases.

 We believe nimacimab, a new and distinct class of CB1 inhibitor, has the potential to become a leader in this space.
 The CB1 receptor is a therapeutic target implicated in several diseases where CB1 receptors are upregulated, including obesity, pulmonary fibrotic diseases, fibrotic liver diseases, and kidney disease.
 Early generations of CB1 inhibitors experienced challenges due to adverse effects on the central nervous system caused by inhibiting the CB1 receptor in the CNS.
 Nimacimab is a peripherally-restricted negative allosteric modulator antibody, differentiating it from small molecule CB1 inhibitors.
 Because it doesn’t readily cross the blood-brain barrier (BBB), it minimizes the risk of psychiatric side effects such as anxiety and depression that have been seen in the past with small-molecule CB1 inhibitors.